Central place theory: Building the theory

 The higher the order of the goods and services (more durable, valuable and variable), the larger the range of the goods and services, the longer the distance people are willing to travel to acquire them.
+Although, higher goods can increase the price of lower goods or knock off versions of the higher goods.

 At the base of the hierarchy pyramid are shopping centres, newsagents etc. which sell low order goods.
 These centres are small.
 At the top of the pyramid are centres selling high order goods.
 These centres are large.
 Examples for low order goods and services are: newspaper stalls, groceries, bakeries and post offices.
 Examples for high order goods and services include jewelry, large shopping malls and arcades.
 They are supported by a much larger threshold population and demand.

 Predictions

 He deduced that settlements would tend to form in a triangular/hexagonal lattice, as it is the most efficient pattern to serve areas without any overlap.

 In the orderly arrangement of an urban hierarchy, seven different principal orders of settlement have been identified by Christaller, providing different groups of goods and services.
 Settlement are regularly spaced - equidistant spacing between same order centers, with larger centers farther apart than smaller centers.
 Settlements have hexagonal market areas, and are most efficient in number and functions.

 The different layouts predicted by Christaller have K-values which show how much the sphere of influence of the central places takes in — the central place itself counts as 1 and each portion of a satellite counts as its portion: